MORE-EU/more-vis-index/README.md

 ## Datasets
 Data used for the experiments can be found [here](https://imisathena-my.sharepoint.com/:f:/g/personal/bstam_athenarc_gr/EqNFfVTRJ_9KresHs-QGyQ8BYJZVOQNty_mRCIwpru7s-Q?e=PoAxgl).

 In this folder, there are 2 sub-folders.
 One for the real datasets used in the experiments and one for the synthetic.
 Each contains a notebook, named expand_data.ipynb and create_synth.ipynb respectively.

-Recquired libraries to run both notebooks are: numpy, pandas and datetime.
+Required libraries to run both notebooks are: numpy, pandas and datetime.

 By running the expand_data.ipynb, the original datasets will be expanded 50 times, and 3 datasets with the same name and the suffix "_exp" will be created.
 Running create_synth.ipynb, will create 11 synthetic timeseries datasets generated from random walks, with the names synthetic_{1m-1b}.csv.